 For purposes of this Article, terms contained herein have been defined:

-1. Alternative Worksite – A location in the employee's home, designated by the employee as the location they will use to perform their official SEC duties, or another location approved by the SEC (e.g., telework center).
+1. Alternative Worksite – A location in the employee's home or other location (e.g., telework center), designated by the employee in their Telework Agreement as the location they will use to perform their official SEC duties when engaging in Routine or Situational Telework.

-2. Official Duty Station – An employee's Official Duty Station is the Official Duty Station as defined by applicable Office of Personnel Management (OPM) regulations, particularly 5 C.F.R. § 531.605.
+5. Official Worksite – An employee's Official Worksite is defined by applicable Office of Personnel Management (OPM) regulations, particularly 5 C.F.R. § 531.605.

-3. Telework – (Also referred to as telecommuting, flexi work, flexible workplace, and flexi place) Performance of official duties at an alternative work site (i.e., home or other satellite work location).
+10. Telework –Performance of official duties at an Alternative Worksite (i.e., home or other satellite work location).

-4. Teleworker – An employee (i.e., permanent, part-time, temporary) who works at an Alternative Worksite (i.e., home, telework center, or other satellite work location) either on an occasional and/or recurring schedule with a written agreement.
+11. Teleworker – An employee (i.e., permanent, part-time, temporary) who works at an Alternative Worksite (i.e., home, telework center, or other satellite work location) either on a Routine or Situational basis with a written agreement.

-5. Telework Agreement – A written agreement, completed and signed by an employee and appropriate official(s) in his or her mission area/agency/staff office that outlines the terms and conditions of the telework arrangement.
+12. Telework Agreement – A written agreement, completed and signed by an employee and supervisor that outlines the terms and conditions of the telework arrangement.

 A. All employees may request a telework arrangement.